philbowles/H4/README.md

 ---
 ## Why do I need it?

-Successfully running multiple simultaneous* tasks on most embedded MCUs is notoriously difficult.
+*Successfully* running multiple simultaneous* tasks on most embedded MCUs is notoriously difficult.
 It usually requires either a ready-made RTOS (e.g. freeRTOS) or a great deal of experience of low-level C/C++ programming and an intimate knowledge of the MCU timer architecture.
 Both require an intimidating learning curve and most beginners have little knowledge of either.

 To make matters worse, the vast majority of examples available are simple one-function "proof of concept" demos written without any concept of resource sharing.
 Trying to combine two such examples that require co-operation but are written with none is a recipe that leads inevitably to crashes, reboots and "random" failures, often dispiritng and/or deterring the newcomer.

-The final "passion killer" is that very few beginners understand the difference between synchronous (a.k.a. "blocking") and asynchronous (a.k.a "non-blocking") code.
-Successfully running simultaneous* tasks *absolutley* requires that they do.
+The final "passion killer" is that very few beginners understand the difference between synchronous (a.k.a. "blocking") and asynchronous (a.k.a "non-blocking") code. *Successfully* running simultaneous* tasks *absolutley* requires that they do.
 Most common examples run blocking code, some don't.
-Mixing the two willy-nilly (because you never knew you shouldn't) is another source of problems and questions regulalry seen in support forums.
+Mixing the two willy-nilly (because you never knew you shouldn't) is another source of problems and questions regularly seen in support forums.

-If - for example - you want MQTT *and* a webserver then, you are in for a lot of hard work and many failures unless you are already familiar with all of the above.
+If - for example - you want MQTT *and* a webserver *and* some fast-changing sensors / actuators, then you are in for a lot of hard work and many failures unless you are already familiar with all of the above.

 ### Ticker library to the rescue? - Not quite...

 The Arduino core goes some way to help with the Ticker library, which is a great start and allows the user to run "background" independent timer tasks but is limited in several ways:

 * It has only two methods: single-shot timer and steady repeating timer (H4 has 11 types)
-* It can only call bare static functions, i.e. it cannot call class methods, lambdas or functional objects, which more advanced code requires, especially in event-driven programming
+* It can only call "normal" bare static functions, i.e. it cannot call class methods, lambdas or functional objects, which more advanced code requires, especially in event-driven programming.
 * Because it is run in an interrupt-like context, the "safe" work that can be done inside the timer callback is limited - again many "newbies" don't know this and pack it with "prohibited" code that causes problems.
 In other words while it *helps*, it does not (and *cannot*) remove the need for detailed knowledge and experience of sync vs async programming.

 ### H4 to the rescue